School of Public Health Building

 Assistant Professors: R. Gentili, S. Kuzmiak-Glancy, R. Miller, S. Prior, S Ranadive, J. Roberts

-Lecturers: E. Brody, S. Clevenger, D. Collier, S. Edmonds, M. Friedman, A. Ginsberg, J. Goldstein, J. Klossner, K. Klotz, R. Lindle, J. Montfort, L. Plotkin, A. Romeo (MPH Coordinator), L. Rush, A. Contee, D. Vacante, J. Zimmerman (Physical Activity Program Director)
+Lecturers: E. Brody, D. Collier, M. Friedman, A. Ginsberg, J. Goldstein, J. Klossner, K. Klotz, R. Lindle, J. Montfort, L. Plotkin, A. Romeo (MPH Coordinator), L. Rush, D. Vacante, J. Zimmerman (Physical Activity Program Director)

 Assistant Research Professor: T. Kiemel (Honors Director)

-Advisors will assist with registration procedures, program updates, University resources, career guidance, and related issues.
+There are a variety of advisors available to assist you with your degree progress and future plans.
+Kinesiology Advisors assist with registration procedures, program updates, University resources, career guidance, and related issues.
 Students are strongly encouraged to follow their approved academic plan for timely progress throughout the degree program.
 Changes in the academic plan should be discussed with an academic advisor.

 Walk-in hours are available each semester and advertised through the KNES listserv.
 Students are encouraged to use the online advising appointment process or email an advisor at email@example.com.